margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> thanks to Santa who bought everything in the store.
 <br> The best gift I’ve gotten is a book on folklore.

-‘‘Tis the season for going with neighbors caroling
+'Tis the season for going with neighbors caroling
 <br> and then drinking some eggnog and reveling.
 <br> There’s the good news of Christ we can enjoy heralding.

 ‘Tis the season for lights, both fire and candlelight.
 <br> And ‘tis the season for twinkling stars shining at night.
 <br> In the darkness there’s a world filled with things merry and bright.

+'Tis the season for traveling home to see family for the holiday
+<br> and driving miles and miles on winding roads and the highway,
+<br> while listening to Christmas music that radio stations play.

 <br>